rguderlei/spray-example/README.md

 ## Basic data flow
 1. a Request hits the defined routes in the webservice actor
 2. the Request is converted to a message object
+3. An intermediate Actor is created per request to handle the completion of the request (pre request pattern)
-3. the Message object is passed to the business logic actor
+4. the Message object is passed to the business logic actor via the per request Actor
 4. the business logic actor mainly triggers the database interaction
-5. the resulting data is passed back to the webservice actor
+5. the resulting data is passed back to the per request actor which completes the request

 ## Performance

+Performance and stability are pretty hard achieve in this setup.
+First I implemented the ask pattern, but the system crashed under heavy load.
+That is not tolerable in any serious system.
+Fiddling with akka settings doesn't help (or I couln't figure out how to configure everything correctly).

-After some fiddling with the akka settings and the connection pool settings, the overall performance is quite good now.
-Reading access gets up to 2000 req/s on a Core2 Duo, which is quite nice.
+Then I switched to the pre request pattern.
+That solved the performance and stability problems for me as the blocking part of the system is encapsulated in a separate Actor per request.
+The overall performance is quite good now.
+Reading access gets up to 2000 req/s on a i5, which is quite nice.

+## TODO

+Testing is broken right now.

 ## Building
 The project is built using sbt.
 Use